PSUmodeling/Cycles/docs/index.md

 The name of the crop.
 This entry is used as the reference for crop management practices listed in the operation file, such as planting and harvesting.

+#### `THERMAL_TIME_TO_EMERGENCE`

+The thermal time accumulates between when a crop is planted and when it emerges from the soil and begins intercepting radiation, transpiring, accruing biomass, etc.

 #### `FLOWERING_TT`

 The thermal time to flowering, in growing degree C days, calculated using the base, optimum, and maximum temperatures for development listed in `BASE_TEMPERATURE_FOR_DEVELOPMENT`, `OPTIMUM_TEMPERATURE_FOR_DEVELOPEMENT`, and `MAX_TEMPERATURE_FOR_DEVELOPMENT`.